 - Dock the dough: Poke holes in the bottom and sides with a fork before blind baking to prevent puffing.

-- Don’t skip the vinegar: It’s there to help keep the crust tender and reduce gluten development.
+- Don’t skip the vinegar: When working with lard in pastry this is the secret!
+It’s there to help keep the crust tender and reduce gluten development.

 Refrigerate the lard before using and keep the crust cold!
 Avoid handling the dough too much, and you can also freeze the assembled hand pies before baking.